INDRAKUMAR2004/Responsive_Seat_Selector/README.md

 # Responsive_Seat_Selector

-**Project scenario**
+### Project scenario
             ■ Sugarland Theaters is trying to increase the revenue from the cinemas and theaters they manage by enabling guests to book their seats on the go, guaranteeing a smooth experience.
-The company wants you to develop an initial prototype showing what the seat booking web interface could look like.
-The prototype should feature seat mapping and availability and let guests adapt the seat map to their screen size.
+            ■ The company wants you to develop an initial prototype showing what the seat booking web interface could look like.
+            ■ The prototype should feature seat mapping and availability and let guests adapt the seat map to their screen size.

-**Tools used**
+### Tools used
     ■ HTML
     ■ CSS
     ■ Javascript